- 1 INTRODUCTION:

 - To find a possible suggestion for the problems

-In this project, we are going to learn about the macroeconomic problems faced by the Indian economy
+In this project, we are going to learn about the macroeconomic challenges faced by the Indian economy

 Primary data is data gathered for the first time by the researcher.
-It is the raw form of data and thoroughly studied and hence a helpful tool for secondary data.
-Here the method used for collection of primary data is by using reference of the website.
+It is the raw form of data and thoroughly studied and hence, a helpful tool for secondary data.
+Here the method used for the collection of primary data is by using the reference of the website.

 DETAIL REPORT OF PROJECT :

-Problems faced by Indian economy can be classified as follows:
+Problems faced by the Indian economy can be classified as follows:

-Fuelled by rising wages, property prices and food prices inflation in India is an increasing problem.
+Fuelled by rising wages, property prices, and food prices, inflation in India is an increasing problem.
 Inflation is currently between 8-10%.
-This inflation has been a problem despite periods of economic slowdown.
-For example in late 2013, Indian inflation reached 11%, despite growth falling to 4.8%.
+This inflation has been a problem despite periods of an economic slowdown.
+For example, in late 2013, Indian inflation reached 11%, despite growth falling to 4.8%.
 This suggests that inflation is not just due to excess demand, but is also related to cost-push inflationary factors.
 For example, supply constraints in agriculture have caused rising food prices.
-This causes inflation and is also a major factor reducing living standards of the poor who are sensitive to food prices.
-The Central Bank of India has made reducing inflation a top priority and have been willing to raise interest rates, but cost-push inflation is more difficult to solve and it may cause a fall in growth as they try to reduce inflation.
+This causes inflation and is also a significant factor in reducing the living standards of the poor who are sensitive to food prices.
+The Central Bank of India has made reducing inflation a top priority and has been willing to raise interest rates.
+Still, cost-push inflation is more difficult to solve, and it may cause a fall in growth as they try to reduce inflation.

-Although India has benefited from a high % of English speakers. (important for call center industry) there is still high levels of illiteracy amongst the population.
+Although India has benefited from a high % of English speakers. (important for call center industry) There are still high levels of illiteracy amongst the population.
 It is worse in rural areas and amongst women.
 Over 50% of Indian women are illiterate.
 This limits economic development and a more skilled workforce.

 Many Indians lack basic amenities lack access to running water.
 Indian public services are creaking under the strain of bureaucracy and inefficiency.
 Over 40% of Indian fruit rots before it reaches the market; this is one example of the supply constraints and inefficiency’s facing the Indian economy.